Julia Child’s Coq au Vin

 Instructions

-- Remove the chicken from the wine marinade (save the wine) and dry the chicken with paper towels.
-Working in 2 batches if needed, place the chicken in the pan, skin side down.
-Sear until it is golden on both sides (about 5 minutes each side) then remove the chicken from the pan.
-Pour all but 2 tablespoons of the bacon/chicken oil into a heatproof dish and set it aside.
+- Working in 2 batches if needed, place the chicken in the pan, skin side down.
+Sear until golden on both sides (about 8-10 minutes total), then remove the chicken.
+Remove all but two tablespoons of the bacon/chicken oil from the pan – reserving the oil to use later in the recipe.

 - Add the chicken back into the pan and top with the cooked bacon and mushrooms.
 Sprinkle with a little fresh thyme.